-- The HR Committee annually reviews the position description of the Chief Executive Officer and establishes objectives against which his or her performance is reviewed, with his or her compensation being assessed against these agreed objectives.
-Similar reviews and assessments are undertaken for other members of senior management in consultation with the Chief Executive Officer. - The compensation plans of the Corporation and its subsidiaries are based on maintaining a direct link between management rewards and the achievement of objectives including risk management, with the ultimate objective of creating long-term, sustainable wealth for securityholders.
+- The HR Committee annually reviews the position description of the CEO and establishes objectives against which his or her performance is reviewed, with his or her compensation being assessed against these agreed objectives.
+Similar reviews and assessments are undertaken for other members of senior management in consultation with the CEO. - The compensation plans of the Corporation are based on maintaining a direct link between management rewards and the achievement of objectives including risk management, with the ultimate objective of creating long-term, sustainable value for the Corporation.